So why should you talk to me? Consider these reasons.

-Essentially the practice focuses on using creativity and intuition as the core ingredients to developing strategy.
+Ultimately, design thinking prioritises and values the use of creativity and intuition.
 This is in contrast to the highly analytical, left-brained approach that is so prevalent in business and taught at business schools.

 Design and visual thinking also uses visual tools such as matrices, process visuals, infographics, diagrams and prototypes to analyze, spark ideas, convey information, and also to outline plans and strategies.

-Studies have shown that when a creative approach to planning is used, the brain’s right hemisphere – that part of the brain that is more creatively oriented – is engaged more easily.
+Studies have shown that when a creative approach to planning is used, the brain’s intuitive part – that part of the brain that is more creatively oriented – is engaged more easily.
 As a result, creativity is enhanced, obstacles can be more clearly seen, the tools used allow you to better see the forest from the trees, and ideas are generated more easily.

 With design thinking you won’t get as caught up in paralysis by analysis and the process of strategy making and idea generation won’t be as frustrating.
-Most importantly, your left brain (the analytical side) and the right brain (the creative side) will work together better.
+Most importantly, your brain’s analytical side and creative side will work together better.
 Ultimately, using these tools gives you more good ideas, more often.